-It turns out that the position of the different branches of cubic curve $\Gamma_{v,s}$ relative to the two branches of the hyperbola $\Theta_v$ has an important geometric meaning, which is unraveled in the following two statements.
+It turns out that the position of the different branches of the cubic curve $\Gamma_{v,s}$ relative to the two branches of the hyperbola $\Theta_v$ has an important geometric meaning, which is unravelled in the following two statements.